Suppressed Intrinsic Curvature Gravity: Geometric basics

+where $g_{m n}$ is the metric of the 4-dimensional spacetime and $g^{m n}$ is its inverse.
 The induced metric \(\gamma_{mn}\) projects the four-dimensional space-time geometry onto the three-dimensional hypersurface.
 It encodes the intrinsic geometry of the hypersurface, as viewed from within.
 The induced metric and its inverse are defined in general as:

 Substituting (\ref{normal}) we get the expressions of the intrinsic metric in the ADM formalism:

 Then one can get the useful expressions

 The Riemann curvature tensor describes the curvature of a manifold and is given by: